Banking Regulation 2025

 • any amount due on account of and deposit received outside India; and

-• any amount, which has been specifically exempted by the corporation with the previous approval of the RBI.
+• any amount, which has been specifically exempted by the DICGC with the previous approval of the RBI.

-India adopted the Basel III Capital Regulations in 2013, which were fully implemented on 1 October 2021, as noted under RBI’s Master Circular on Basel III Capital Regulations dated 12 May 2023.
+India adopted the Basel III Capital Regulations in 2013, which were fully implemented on 1 October 2021, as noted under the RBI’s Master Circular on Basel III Capital Regulations dated 12 May 2023 which were later amended on 1 April 2024.
 The capital adequacy framework applies to banks at both a consolidated and a standalone level.

-Banks are required to maintain a minimum Pillar 1 capital to risk-weighted assets ratio (CRAR) (a ratio of the bank’s capital in relation to its risk-weighted assets) of 9% on an on-going basis (other than capital conservation buffer and countercyclical capital buffer, etc).
+Banks are required to maintain a minimum Pillar One capital to risk weighted assets ratio (CRAR) (a ratio of the bank’s capital in relation to its risk weighted assets) of 9% on an ongoing basis (other than capital conservation buffer and countercyclical capital buffer, etc).

-Every scheduled commercial is required to maintain assets (such as unencumbered government securities, cash and gold) the value of which shall not, at the close of business on any day, be less than 18% of their total net demand and time liabilities in India as on the last Friday of the second preceding fortnight in accordance with the method of valuation specified by RBI from time to time.
+Every scheduled commercial is required to maintain assets (such as unencumbered government securities, cash and gold) the value of which will not, at the close of business on any day, be less than 18% of their total net demand and time liabilities in India as of the last Friday of the second preceding fortnight in line with the method of valuation specified by the RBI from time to time.

-Banks are also required to maintain a liquidity coverage ratio (LCR) of 100%, which requires banks to maintain High Quality Liquid Assets (HQLAs) to meet 30 days net outgo under stressed conditions.
+Banks are also required to maintain a liquidity coverage ratio (LCR) of 100%, which requires banks to maintain high quality liquid assets (HQLAs) to meet 30 days net outgoings under stressed conditions.

-The minimum leverage ratio for domestic systemically important banks is 4% and 3.5% for other banks.
+The minimum leverage ratio for domestically systemically important banks is 4% and 3.5% for other banks.

 Regulatory Framework for Resolution of Insolvency of Banks